Whole Wheat Roti or Bajra Roti, which is healthier?

 3 Pros of Whole Wheat Roti

-1. Whole wheat roti has lower carbs (9.4g) compared to Bajra Roti (18.5g).
+1. One whole wheat roti has lower carbs (11.6 g) compared to one bajra roti (21.6 g).
 Those on a low carb diet or wanting to cut carbs consumption down, would prefer to have Whole wheat roti.
-But it is very likely that you may have only 2 Bajra Rotis for a meal against 3 to 4 whole wheat rotis.
+But it is very likely that you may have only 2 Bajra Rotis for a meal against 2 to 3 whole wheat rotis.
 So make your choice and include both alternatively with the quantity that suits your caloric requirement.

 2. Whole wheat flour can be eaten year round while its suggested to skip Bajra Roti in hot summers as it brings up the body temperature.
 In fact, Bajra Roti is consumed a lot in winter.

 Whole Wheat Bhakri